Ali bin Samikh al-Marri

-Ali bin Saeed bin Samikh Al-Marri (Arabic: علي بن سعيد بن صميخ المري) is a Qatari human rights figure and politician born on November 30, 1972.
+Ali bin Saeed bin Samikh al-Marri (Arabic: علي بن سعيد بن صميخ المري) is a Qatari human rights figure and politician born on November 30, 1972.
 He was appointed Minister of Labour of the State of Qatar on October 19, 2021, and was re-appointed Minister of Labor by an Amiri order in March 2023.
 Before taking up the ministerial portfolio, he had chaired the National Human Rights Committee (NHRC) for State of Qatar since 2009.
 He also served as acting president and secretary-general of the Global Alliance of National Human Rights Institutions and as president of the Arab Network of National Human Rights Institutions.
 In 2012 he was elected chairman of the Permanent Arab Committee on Human Rights of the Arab League and chairman of the Asia Pacific Forum for the session 2013 to 2015.
 He was re-elected as chairman of the NHRC of the State of Qatar in 2019.
-In June 2023, Al-Marri was elected as president of the United Nation's annual International Labour Conference.
+In June 2023, al-Marri was elected as president of the United Nations' annual International Labour Conference.

-Education & Career
+Education and career

-Dr. Ali Bin Samikh Al-Marri holds a Ph.D. in political science in 2006, a MA of Political Science in 2002 and a Bachelor of Political Science in 1997.
+Dr. Ali Bin Samikh al-Marri earned a Ph.D. in political science in 2006, a master's in political science in 2002 and a bachelor's in political science in 1997.

-After gaining a Ph.D, Al-Marri has been engaged with human rights and humanitarian work through field and functional work, as he has a long expertise in international circles regarding protection and promotion of human rights at both local and international levels, which has contributed to Qatar's accession to a number of conventions, protocols and charters related to human rights during his tenure as the chairman of The National Human Rights Commission.
+Al-Marri has said that after gaining a Ph.D., he has been engaged with human rights and humanitarian work through field and functional work, as he has a long expertise in international circles regarding protection and promotion of human rights at both local and international levels, which has contributed to Qatar's accession to a number of conventions, protocols and charters related to human rights during his tenure as the chairman of the National Human Rights Committee of Qatar (NHRC).

-On the other hand, he was concerned with institutional work of Human Rights field, especially with regard to the importance of the Global Alliance of National Human Rights Institutions (GANHRI) and enhancing its role.
-During his tenure, he also used to accredit national human rights institutions to the Sub-Committee on Accreditation of the GANRHI in accordance with its commitment to the Paris Principles of human rights standards.
+During his tenure at the NHRC, al-Marri has also held the roles of Vice President and Secretary General of the Global Alliance of National Human Rights Institutions (GANHRI).
+Under his leadership, the NHRC also chaired GANRHI's Sub-Committee on Accreditation (SCA), which is responsible for assessing and accrediting National Human Rights Institutions (NHRIs).